 The Nominations and Corporate Governance Committee is tasked with ensuring that Directors have given sufficient time and attention to the affairs of SingPost and to decide if a Director has been adequately carrying out, and is able to continue carrying out the duties of a Director of the Company.
 In doing so, the Committee will consider the other directorships held by the Directors and their principal commitments.
 The Board believes that each Director has to personally determine the demands of his or her other directorships and commitments and assess how much time is available to serve on the Board and Board Committees effectively.
 Accordingly, the Board has not made a determination of the maximum number of listed company board representations a Director may hold.
 Under the terms of the new Policy on Directors' Conflict of Interest, Directors are to consult the Chairman of the Board and the chairperson of the Nominations and Corporate Governance Committee prior to accepting any appointments to the boards of Directors or advisory boards of any public or privately held company or any other principal commitments so that such appointments may be considered by the Board in accordance with corporate governance guidelines.
-For the past financial year, the Nominations and Corporate Governance to the and attention to the Company and have discharged their duties adequately.
+For the past financial year, the Nominations and Corporate Governance Committee has determined that all the Directors have devoted a satisfactory amount of time and attention to the Company and have discharged their duties adequately.
 Inclusive of their appointment to the SingPost Board, none of the Directors hold more than three appointments on the boards of listed companies.